Bill Walker a welcome addition in South Florida?

 I know that it’s draft time and that I should be focusing my every word on it.
 But you can get that kind of information from just about anywhere.
 So in my eternal quest to be both creative and thorough, I thought I might focus on the bench for a moment.

-Heat fans are starting to get their first few doses of bad news, not the least of which is the mutual interest between the Los Angeles Lakers and Raja Bell.
+Heat fans are starting to get their first few doses of bad news, not the least of which is Raja Bell’s pursuit of bigger than minimum free agent dollars.

-The Heat will need a good handful of low-cost players to fit under the cap if the master plan works out.
-Losing Bell would, quietly, be a significant blow to the team’s depth.
+The Heat will need a handful of quality low-cost players to fit under the cap if the master plan works out.
+Losing Bell would be a small, but impactful, blow to the team’s depth.
 So I started scouring the landscape of free agent alternatives.
 My search has taken me to the far reaches of my own sanity, whereupon I’ve stumbled upon an intriguing possibility.

 Steve Nash.
 Mike Miller.
 Nicolas Batum.
 Rodrigue Beaubois.
 And Bill Walker.